cihanuluisik/ReactNodeTestCihan/README.md

 #### What I have built

+- First brought containerized Mongo db, arranged all env files to connecto to db both stand alone run and test runs.

 - JWT login system with bcrypt password hashing.

-- Full CRUD operations with MongoDB and role-based access.

-- Database-driven validation with Joi schemas and caching.
+- Full CRUD operations with MongoDB and role-based access and database-driven validation with Joi schemas and caching inspired by existing validation controller and code.

 - Split business logic into focused services (Auth, Meeting, Validation, User).